jeferal/point_net_suite/README.md

 ### 2.1.3.
 Dales Dataset <a name="213-dales-dataset"></a>
 The Dales Objects dataset is a Large Scale Benchmark Dataset for Segmentation and Instance Segmentation of Aerial Lidar data.
 It contains close to half-bilion hand labeled points and the dataset covers over 10 square kilometers.
+Each point also contains an intensity value.
 The dataset contains the following classes with the following number of points:

 | Class Name  | Number of Points |
 |-------------|------------------|